Art-Sells/Arells/Build-Notes.md

 #### Before AWS Upload (research how to reset server... or is it better to wait for server to reload (changing times of TTL, etc)

 ## Fully integrated App

 - Change all NFT words (WebApp/Twitter/GitHub/Crunchbase) into "Digital Asset"...
 Test Ads, if no restrictions, keep (inform all users about new direction and why ["NFTs" have negative connotations, verbal expansion was necessary for the brand and users])!
 - Use GPT-4?
 - Heavy KYC/AML [USDC -to-bank- transfers only]
+- If someone buys an NFT before you (error message)

 #### Seller-Created/Collected
 - Create Categories (General, Illustrations, etc)